OpenINF/openinf.github.io/collections/_drafts/agent-forwarding.md

 During _**[`ssh-agent`][]** initialization_, the extra socket (named **`S.gpg-agent.extra`** by default) gets created in the GnuPG home directory.

-The intended use for this extra socket is to set up a \*nix domain socket forwarding from a remote machine to this socket on the local device.
+The intended use for this extra socket is to set up a _Unix domain socket_ forwarding from a remote machine to this socket on the local device.
 A gpg process running on the remote box (or, in our case, in the devcontainer) may connect to the local gpg-agent and use its private keys.
 This activity